tchoi8/handmadecomputer/Entry/readme.md

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)
 ![](https://farm1.staticflickr.com/677/20743564316_cd05a6a605_o.jpg =600x)

 There is a silicon valley folklore that centers around protagonists like Jobs, Wozniak, a mythology of innovation.
-But what's left out of this glossy narrative are stories about militarization, state power, and mass production which provided the right political conditions and then financed the computer's invention.
-Before computers became personal, they were simply large analytics machines and tools for automating the growing electronic communications system.
+But what's left out of this glossy narrative are parallel stories about militarization, state power, and mass production, which provided the right political conditions and financed the computer's invention.
 [1]

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)

+Before computers became personal, they were simply large analytics machines and tools for automating the growing electronic communications system.

 ![](https://farm6.staticflickr.com/5798/20744010546_aab45b8d87_b.jpg =600x)

-Manuel DeLanda in *War in the Age of Intelligent Machines* chronicles the development of computational technology and theory from the perspective of military operations.

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)
 ![](https://farm6.staticflickr.com/5737/20583607739_e9852d2cd1_b.jpg =600x)